oscar-franzen/PanglaoDB/README.md

 | 7 | Number of expressed genes
 | 8 | Median number of expressed genes per cell
 | 9 | Number of cell clusters in this sample
+| 10 | Is the sample from a tumor?
+(1 true otherwise false)
+| 11 | Is the sample from primary adult tissue?
+| 12 | Is the sample from a cell line?

 ## mito.txt
 Mitochondrial expression.